|Flowers for Linda on Valentine's Day!|

 Lewis Smedes's beautiful extended meditation on 1 Corinthians 13:4-7, Love Within Limits: Realizing Selfless Love In a Selfish World is, I think, the best book I have ever read on Jesus-like love.

 Love, among other things, is not jealous.
-Pray for freedom from the bondage of jealousy.

 The reason agape (the biblical Greek word for "love" used in 1 Cor.
 13) is not jealous is because "it is the power to move us toward another person with no expectation of reward - not even the reward of exclusive loving.
 That is why agape is not jealous."
 (23)